ddamme05/TTP-Assignments/blogging/README.md

 - `GET /comments/:id`: Retrieve a specific comment by ID.
 - `PUT /comments/:id`: Update a specific comment by ID.
 - `DELETE /comments/:id`: Delete a specific comment by ID.
+- `GET /users/:userId/comments`: Retrieves all comments for a specific user.
+- `GET /posts/:postId/comments`: Retrieves all comments for a specififc post.
+- `POST /posts/:postId/comments`: Adds a comment to a post.
+- `DELETE /posts/:postId/comments/:commentId`: Removes a comment from a post.

 ### Authentication